artkonekt/user/docs/user-types.md

 The type field was intended to be used for rough categorization of users and not for fine tuned ACL type roles or permissions.

-Examples what the type can be used for:
+Examples what type can be used for:

 - Generic access/denial to areas of a system eg. Backoffice, REST API.
 - Segregating users on the UI or in Reports